-With far fewer stages than a large organisation’s decision-making cycle, the OODA loop allows adversaries to move much faster.
+With far fewer stages than a large organization’s decision-making cycle, the OODA loop allows adversaries to move much faster.

 Businesses traditionally operate according to 12-month cycles.
 By contrast, cyber adversaries tend to be far more responsive to changing circumstances thanks to their ability to make decisions on a daily or weekly basis.

-Despite being larger and having significantly more resources, it is all but impossible to effectively battle adversaries with short decision-making cycles that fit within the large organisation’s long decision-making cycle.
+Despite being larger and having significantly more resources, it is all but impossible to effectively battle adversaries with short decision-making cycles that fit within the large organization’s long decision-making cycle.

-The challenge for any large organisation is to find ways to react or evolve much more quickly.
-When a large organisation evolves slowly, it is likely to be vulnerable to a range of compromise events or breaches by adaptable adversaries.
+The challenge for any large organization is to find ways to react or evolve much more quickly.
+When a large organization evolves slowly, it is likely to be vulnerable to a range of compromise events or breaches by adaptable adversaries.

-Having said that, it is also important that large organisations do not evolve too quickly, which indicates an over-investment that isn’t sustainable in the long term.
+Having said that, it is also important that large organizations do not evolve too quickly, which indicates an over-investment that isn’t sustainable in the long term.